connervieira/Predator/CONFIGURATION.md

     - This setting is usually set to `false`, but there may be some situations in which it would make sense to turn it on for sake of troubleshooting.
         - In the event that you consistently get Predator to identify a plate, but it can't find a valid guess as to what its contents are, turning this on can help you figure out what Predator thinks its seeing.
 - `print_detected_plate_count`
-    - This setting is a boolean that determines whether or not Predator will show how many plates are detected in each frame while operating in real-time mode.
+    - This setting is a boolean that determines whether or not Predator will show how many plates are detected in each frame while operating in Real-time Mode.
 - `realtime_guesses`
     - This setting is a number in the form of a string that determines how many OpenALPR guesses Predator will take into account when analyzing a plate.
     - The higher this number is, the more likely Predator is to guess a plate incorrectly.
 The lower this number is, the less likely Predator will be to find a valid guess at all.